-As a specialist global fixed-income manager, Western Asset is committed to providing actionable and relevant advice and solutions to clients on a range of sustainability issues, including climate change.
+As a specialist global fixed income manager, Western Asset is committed to providing actionable and relevant advice and solutions to clients on a range of sustainability issues, including climate change.
 Western Asset provides investment solutions to asset owners with a variety of sustainable objectives.
 Western Asset recognises that there is no universal standard for evaluating investments from an ESG or climate change perspective.
 Asset owners can vary greatly in terms of what specific climate risks they seek to express in their portfolios.
-As such, Western Asset's ESG policy framework has been developed to support our clients' investment needs and sustainability preferences, while maintaining the Firm's view that ESG factors may have an impact on the creditworthiness of a particular issuer and as a result may impact the portfolio returns of our clients.

-Western Asset has historically integrated financially material ESG considerations into our portfolios as part of our fundamental value research.
-Additionally, we also closely partner with clients with specific sustainable investment objectives such as implementing decarbonisation goals into their portfolios.
-Fundamentally our role is to manage our clients' assets and we do so using the parameters our clients set out in legally binding investment guidelines.
+As such, Western Asset's sustainable investment policy framework has been developed to support our clients' investment needs and sustainability preferences, while maintaining the Firm's view that financially material ESG factors may have an impact on the creditworthiness of a particular issuer and, as a result, may impact the portfolio returns of our clients.
+We closely partner with clients with specific sustainable investment objectives such as implementing decarbonisation goals into their portfolios.
+Fundamentally, our role is to manage our clients' assets, and we do so by using the parameters our clients set out in legally binding investment guidelines.
 These parameters often incorporate climate risk considerations in varying degrees and formats.

-Western Asset serves a wide variety of asset owners globally who have variations in their climate objectives and guidelines.
+Western Asset serves a wide variety of asset owners globally who have variations in their climate objectives and guide lines.
 Our responsibility as a fiduciary is distinct from that of asset owners who establish their own targets for reducing emissions in their portfolios.
 Therefore, Western Asset does not set explicit climate targets at a firm level on the portfolios that we manage.

 We are prepared to assist clients who are considering or are ready to set sustainability targets and aid them in the creation and management of these targets.
-Western Asset manages a range of mandates across various fixed-income strategies with specific decarbonisation goals.
+Western Asset manages a range of mandates across various fixed income strategies with specific decarbonisation goals.
 We have built our sustainable program on globally recognised protocols by being a signatory to the United Nations Principles for Responsible Investment (PRI) and the UK Stewardship Code, ensuring that our approach meets client expectations and sustainability requirements.

 As a signatory to the PRI, Western Asset works alongside other institutional investors around the globe to advance PRI's six Principles for Responsible Investment.
-These shared goals include enhancing the integration of ESG considerations into the investment process, increasing the quality of non-financial disclosures by issuers, engaging with management to highlight key ESG practices, and advancing ESG integration through collaboration with asset owners and other asset managers.
-Western Asset reports on these efforts to the PRI and is evaluated on its activities and progress toward these goals.
+These shared goals include: enhancing the integration of financially material ESG considerations into the investment process in line with implications for valuations or explicit client-mandated sustainable guidelines; increasing the quality of non-financial disclosures by issuers; engaging with management to understand, and, where material, to evaluate best practices; and seeking to advance financially material ESG integration through collaboration with asset owners and other asset managers.
+Western Asset reports on these efforts to the PRI and is evaluated on its activities and progress towards these goals.